Chris Wolston: Profile in Ecstasy

 07 November 2025 – 01 February 2026

-As a non-collecting institution committed to presenting the most compelling art of our time, Dallas Contemporary offers an ideal platform for Wolston’s boundary-pushing practice.
-The exhibition aligns with the museum’s mission to engage audiences with experimental and interdisciplinary work that challenges conventional categories and invites new ways of seeing.
-In this spirit, Wolston’s immersive, materially rich installations transform the museum into a space of both wonder and confrontation—where beauty, art history, and design collide.
+As a non-collecting institution dedicated to presenting the most compelling art of our time, Dallas Contemporary provides the ideal platform for Wolston’s experimental practice.
+His work aligns seamlessly with the museum’s mission to engage audiences with interdisciplinary art that challenges conventions and invites new ways of seeing.
+In this spirit, the exhibition transforms the galleries into a space of wonder and confrontation, where beauty, history, and design collide.

 Portrait of Chris Wolston.
 Photo: David Sierra.